buckii/petition-the-people/readme.md

 In order to collect signatures, it's necessary to [acquire an API key from We The People](#).
 This key will go into your environment-specific app/config/{environment}/wethepeople.php file for the `api_key` key.

+### Google Analytics

+If you'd like to use Google Analytics with your copy of the application, simply put your Universal Analytics profile ID in wethepeople.google_analytics_profile_id and it will automatically be loaded on each page.

 ### Cron setup

 There are a few tasks available through Artisan to perform maintenance on the application: